americanbible/scripture-styles/README.md

 # Preview Tool

-First add your API.Bible key to `previewer/config.json`.
-See `config.json.sample` for format.
+First add your API.Bible key to `previewer/.env`.
+See `.env.sample` for format.
 If you need a key, you can [Sign Up Here](https://scripture.api.bible).

 Then, to run the preview tool